mschmitt19/twilio-video-demo-app/README.md

 The user interface components that comprise the application, with a few specific callouts:

-- [📁 screens](./components/screens/) - the parent components representing the four different screens outline in the [What is it](#what-is-it-🧐) section
+- [📁 screens](./components/screens/) - the parent components representing the four different screens outlined in the [What is it](#what-is-it-🧐) section
 - [📄 VideoProvider.tsx](./components/VideoProvider/VideoProvider.tsx) - the main logic controller for determining which screen to show based on the global state store
 - [📄 styled.ts](./components/styled.ts) - styled components built using the Twilio Paste styling library and CSS